banner

 what is ankylosing spondylitis?

-Ankylosing spondylitis is a rare type of arthritis and is more common in men than women.
-It is an inflammatory disease causing inflammation between the vertebrae causing chronic pain.
-Ankylosing spondylitis can also cause new bone growth between the vertebrae leading to the fusion of the vertebrae over time and making the spine fixed and immobile.
-Few cases of ankylosing spondylitis have also been found to affect the eyes, heart, lungs and kidneys.
+Ankylosing spondylitis is a rare form of arthritis that occurs more frequently in men than women.
+It is an inflammatory disease that causes pain and inflammation between the vertebrae.
+Over time, it can lead to new bone growth between the vertebrae, resulting in the fusion of the vertebrae and a rigid, immobile spine.
+In some cases, ankylosing spondylitis may also impact the eyes, heart, lungs, and kidneys.

 what are ankylosing spondylitis symptoms:

-• Dull Pain and Stiffness: Primary symptoms, most notable in the morning or after rest.
+• Dull Pain and Stiffness: Prominent in the morning or after rest.

-• Neck Pain and Fatigue: Common discomfort along with overall tiredness.
+• Neck Pain and Fatigue: Discomfort in the neck along with general tiredness.

-• Reduced Spine Mobility: Difficulty in movement due to spinal stiffness.
+• Reduced Spine Mobility: Difficulty moving due to spinal stiffness.

-• Unintended Weight Loss: Often a result of chronic inflammation.
+• Unintended Weight Loss: Often caused by chronic inflammation.

-• Pain in the Buttocks and Thigh: Extending discomfort beyond the spine.
+• Pain in the Buttocks and Thigh: Discomfort extending beyond the spine.

 • Arthritis in the Hips: Joint involvement leading to additional pain and mobility issues.